NSSTC/sim-ecs/README.md

 #### System Scheduling

-This benchmark is designed to test how efficiently the ECS can schedule multiple independent systems. his is primarily an outer-parallelism test.
+This benchmark is designed to test how efficiently the ECS can schedule multiple independent systems.
+This is primarily an outer-parallelism test.

 Dataset: